nektos/act/README.md

   -v, --verbose                          verbose output -w, --watch                            watch the contents of the local repo and run when files change -W, --workflows string                 path to workflow file(s) (default "./.github/workflows/")
+      --through-action                   If you are using GitHub Enterprise Server and allow specified actions from GitHub (github.com), you can set actions on this. (e.g. --through-action=github/super-linter)
+      --through-action-token             If you are using through-action and you want to use private actions on GitHub, you have to set personal access token
 ```

 ## `GITHUB_TOKEN`